-Have you ever heard the expression, “the riches are in the niches?”
+Have you ever heard someone say, “the riches are in the niches?”

-It’s a sort of online marketing catchphrase that you’ve probably seen plastered across blogs and social media accounts.
+It’s a sort of online marketing catchphrase that you’ve probably seen plastered across blogs, YouTube videos, and social media accounts.
 In fact, this idea is so prevalent that it’s easy for it to sound like white noise.

-But here’s the thing: there is a lot of truth in that expression.
+But here’s the thing: there’s truth in that expression.
+A lot of it.

-That’s why in this post we’ll to look at 10 successful membership sites in very specific niches.
+That’s why in this article, we’ll look at 10 very successful membership sites in some very specific niches.
 As you’ll discover, it’s almost impossible to get too specific when it comes to carving out your own corner of the internet.

 What Is A Membership Site?

 We live and breathe membership sites here at MemberMouse.
 We’re not going to assume you’re as obsessed with them as we are.
-That’s why it’ll be really helpful to just review the basics and define the terms we’re working with.
-So, if you’re brand new to the idea of a membership site or just need a refresher, here’s the definition of a membership site that we’ll be working with in this post.
+That’s why it’ll be really helpful to take a second to review the basics and define the terms we’re working with.
+If you’re brand new to this of a membership site or just need a refresher, here’s the definition of a membership site that we’ll work with in this article:

 A membership site is simply a website where access to specific content is protected and placed behind a member login page.
 In order for people to view the content on these protected pages, they need to have an active member account on your site.
 If they do, they can login to the members’ area on your site and view the content you’ve placed behind the login page.